JinyuZ1996/LightGC2N/README.md

 </p>

 ## **Overall description**
-- This repository contains the codebase and datasets for the SA-GC²N project, which is associated with our research paper titled "Lightweight yet Fine-grained: A Subspace Alignment-enhanced Graph Capsule Convolution Network for Shared-account Sequential Recommendation" submitted to AAAI 2025.
+- This repository contains the codebase and datasets for the SA-GC²N project, which is associated with our research paper titled "Lightweight yet Fine-grained: A Subspace Alignment-enhanced Graph Capsule Convolutional Network for Shared-account Sequential Recommendation" submitted to AAAI 2025.
 The code provided here is exclusively for the purpose of anonymous peer review.
 ## **Code description**
 ### **Vesion of implementations and packages**
 The following versions of the programming language and libraries are used in this project: